Gum Grafting in Toronto & North York

 • Improve esthetic harmony around teeth and implants

-• Prevent further gum recession or bone loss
+• Prevent further recession or bone loss

-• Reduce sensitivity and discomfort
+• Reduce root sensitivity

-• Create stable tissue around dental implants
+• Create stable soft tissue around dental implants

-Techniques We Use at Implant Dentistry Toronto
+Techniques Used at Implant Dentistry Toronto

 1. Connective Tissue Graft (CTG)